opa334/IGSideloadFix/README.md

 2. Maybe change BUNDLE_ID in Makefile to something else

-3. Run `make package FINALPACKAGE=1` to compile an IPA that works when sideloaded, if you want to compile an unsigned ipa, run `make package FINALPACKAGE=1 CODESIGN_IPA=0`
+3. Run `make package FINALPACKAGE=1` to compile an IPA that works when sideloaded, if you want to compile an unsigned ipa, run `make package FINALPACKAGE=1 CODESIGN_IPA=0`, if you want to compile an ipa for TrollStore, run `make package FINALPACKAGE=1 TROLLSTORE=1 FAKESIGN_IPA=1` (until my theos-jailed PR has been accepted, make sure to use my fork of theos-jailed).

 4. Additionally, if you want to add a tweak dylib, also put the dylib into this folder and add it to Hackogram_INJECT_DYLIBS in the Makefile